Ethan Strange

 Ethan Strange (born 16 August 2004) is an Australian professional rugby league footballer who plays as or for the Canberra Raiders in the National Rugby League.

-He has played for the Prime Minister's XIII at representative level.
+He has played for the Prime Minister's XIII at representative level and more recently starred in New South Wales' 22-20 defeat of Queensland in State of Origin Game 1, 2026.

 Playing career

-Strange was born in Gosford from the Central Coast, New South Wales.
+Strange was born in Gosford from the Central Coast of New South Wales.

 2010 to 2022

-Ethan Strange played junior rugby league for the Entrance Tigers finishing up with a stint in their Denton Cup team.
+Ethan Strange played junior rugby league for The Entrance Tigers finishing up with a stint in their Denton Cup team.
 Strange started his early football playing full-back but moved to five-eighth for most of his junior football career.

 2020 - 2021

 Strange played for the Central Coast Roosters Harold Matthews team in 2020 (Under 16s) and 2021 (Under 17s).

 2022

 In 2022, Strange played for the Sydney Roosters in their SG Ball team.
 Following the conclusion of the SG Ball competition, he moved to Canberra to play from Round 19 in the Canberra Raiders Jersey Flegg team.
 Strange played the last 4 games of the season.